-Our Key Stage 3 careers programme will support pupils in their planning and choices of GCSE and other KS4 areas of study e.g. Btec subjects.
+Our Key Stage 3 careers programme will support pupils in their planning and choices of GCSE subjects.
 This includes:

-It is our aim that all pupils have a basic introduction and complete a Career Interest form with myself a Careers Interest Discussion / Drop in session available for Information and Q & A.
+It is our aim that all pupils have a basic introduction and complete a Career Interest form (Form 1) with the Careers Advisor and a Careers Interest Discussion / Drop in session is available for Information and Q & A.

-It is our aim that all pupils in year 8 have an introduction and complete an initial discussion about their future employment aspirations.
+It is our aim that all pupils in year 8 have an introduction and complete an initial discussion about their future employment aspirations, during which they reflect on Form 1 completed in Year 7.

-These session run in conjunction with PHSE lessons in which pupils begin to investigate future jobs and Careers.
+These sessions run in conjunction with PSHE lessons in which pupils begin to investigate future jobs and Careers.